 Where can I find relevant work experience?

 Organising a period of work shadowing alongside a qualified social worker may be difficult due to heavy caseloads and the sensitive and confidential nature of their work.
 However, you could speculatively contact your local authority social services department to explain your situation and enquire about opportunities.
-If you know a professional social worker now's the time to take advantage of your contacts.
+Discover how to ask employers for work experience.
+If you know a professional social worker, now's the time to take advantage of your contacts.

 Paid work is relevant, especially if it's in a caring capacity.
 'This could be in an area of health or social care (e.g. as a domiciliary care worker or residential care worker), in education (working with education staff, families, parents and children) or in criminal justice (working with offenders, support staff or the police),' explains Scott.
 'Similarly, public-facing retail or commercial environments are beneficial, particularly where there are elements of delivering services and dealing with customer complaints.'

-One of the best ways to gain experience of working with children, families and vulnerable groups is through volunteering.
+Yes, one of the best ways to gain experience of working with children, families and vulnerable groups is through volunteering.
 Taking on a voluntary position demonstrates your commitment to social work and is an excellent way to build useful contacts.
 For example, if you'd like to work with children you could volunteer in schools, summer camps, youth clubs and local sports teams.
-Discover 10 opportunities to volunteer with children.
+Learn more about volunteering with children.

 Volunteering with victim support organisations, homeless shelters and mental health charities such as Mind provides valuable experience for those hoping to get into adult social work or work with vulnerable groups.